moby/swarmkit/design/raft.md

 It's important to note that a Raft ID can't be reused after a node that was using the ID leaves the consensus group.
-These Raft IDs of nodes that are no longer part of the cluster are saved in a list to make sure they aren't reused.
-If a node with a Raft ID on this list tries to use Raft RPCs, other nodes won't honor these requests.
+These Raft IDs of nodes that are no longer part of the cluster are saved (persisted on disk) in a list (a blacklist, if you will) to make sure they aren't reused.
+If a node with a Raft ID on this list tries to use Raft RPCs, other nodes won't honor these requests. etcd/raft doesn't allow reuse of raft Id, which is likely done to avoid ambiguity.

+The blacklist of demoted/removed nodes is used to restrict these nodes from communicating and affecting cluster state.
+A membership list is also persisted, however this does not restrict communication between nodes.
+This is done to favor stability (and availability, by enabling faster return to non-degraded state) over consistency, by allowing newly added nodes (which may not have propagated to all the raft group members) to join and communicate with the group even though the membership list may not consistent at the point in time (but eventually will be).
+In case of node demotion/removal from the group, the affected node may be able to communicate with the other members until the change is fully propagated.

 ## Logs and snapshots